 I don’t remember seeing snow during March in our area, so it was odd driving back from the AutoBACs car service and accessories shop on Saturday, March 14th, to see thick flakes falling.
 Even more surprising given the mild Winter we’d been having.
-Forunately it had been a miserable and wet morning so that at least near sea level it didn’t settle.
+Fortunately it had been a miserable and wet morning so that at least near sea level it didn’t settle.

 When Sunday morning rolled around I went out on the bike taking the coast road down to Manazuru.
 I don’t know how many times I’ve taken that winding road down to the harbour, but for the first time I decided to stop down by the jetty and had a cup of tea in the light rain, watching some people fishing.
 Hailing from a (slightly larger) fishing town, I find boats and the sea quite relaxing and familiar.